rayan-rathore/rayan-rathore.github.io/_posts/2026-08-30-Json-Config-Formatter-Tool.md

 ---
 layout: post
-title: "Building a Json Config Formatter Tool (𝐉𝐒𝐎𝐍 𝐢𝐧𝐬𝐩𝐞𝐜𝐭𝐨𝐫/𝐂𝐋𝐈 𝐭𝐨𝐨𝐥).  in Python: What I Learned"
+title: "Building a JSON Inspector CLI in Python: What I Learned"
-date: 2026-08-30
+date: 2026-08-29
 ---

 I've been learning Python by building projects rather than only following tutorials.